Blueshoe/djangocms-layouter/README.rst

 **Dynamic Warning Updates** - Dragging and Dropping in the structure view does not update the warnings within the plugin.

+**Add support for Divio Cloud** - Adding support for the Divio Cloud, so that the Layouter is installable via Divio Cloud control panel.

 **Author / Editor Documentation** - IMHO this is one of the things Django-CMS lacks.
 We need more and better resources for authors and editors.
 Not only for Django-CMS, this plugin needs it to, for sure.